mosryx/phasma/generic-ghosts.md

 * Each ghost in a contract has a unique identity including type, gender, name, age, length of death, shyness, and physical model.

-* Ghost behavior, movement speed, hunting patterns, and activity are mostly based on the type of ghost, except for its response to the Spirit Box, which is randomly set.

 * The ghost will spawn in a favorite room after an exit door is opened for the first time.
 If the exit door is not unlocked, the ghost cannot interact, initiate ghost events or hunts, but can still provide certain evidence.

-* Ghosts can stand still, roam, interact with objects and doors, initiate ghost events or hunts, and use abilities.

-* Ghosts cannot leave the investigation area, and cannot walk out of the exit doors.

-* Ghosts can throw objects, manipulate doors, make Dirty Water appear in sinks, and present themselves in any form, but certain ghosts are more likely to exhibit certain behaviors or have unique abilities.

-* Ghosts are usually invisible, appearing during ghost events and hunts.

 * Electronic equipment malfunctions within a 10-meter radius during manifestations and hunts.